The Oklahoma Christian University Honors Program is designed for good thinkers who value knowledge for its intrinsic worth and its enabling power.

 - A personal or telephone interview with Dr. Baird.
 Honors campus visits are conducted on Fridays and Mondays.
 Campus Visit days are highly recommended for students and parents.

-The Core Curriculum of the university is replaced by the Honors Core and the other courses listed below:
+In the Honors Program, the Core Curriculum of the university is replaced by the Honors Core and the other courses listed below:

 |HONR 1114||Western Thought & Expression through the Renaissance|